-Earlier this year, we have learned that fraudsters are attempting to scam residents, by posing as us and sending texts about a refund.
+Fraudsters are trying to scam residents, by posing as us and sending texts about a refund.

-These bogus text messages asked you to provide personal information, such as bank details, to receive a refund of a few hundred pounds.
+These bogus text messages ask you to provide personal information, such as bank details, to receive a refund of a few hundred pounds.

 We take security very seriously.
 We advise residents to be alert when receiving text messages, emails and phone calls that seem to be from us, especially if they: